- The ogre of orginality

 “Edwin Escobar Luz” by Herbert Rouge – Own work.
 Licensed under CC BY-SA 4.0 via Wikimedia Commons – Most people determine a leader’s charisma using nonverbal characteristics, such as conveying emotional states, demonstrating passions through gestures and compelling use of … Continue reading

 One of the buzz words used to promote teaching managers charismatic behavior is transformational leadership.
 It is touted as the next generation improvement on the old standby, transactional leadership.
 Transactional leadership is based on providing extrinsic motivators.
 In other words … Continue reading

-Recently I was discussing research on charisma which showed that people who exhibit emotional expressiveness were rated highest in charisma by others.
-Further research showed that people could be taught this very skill, and improve it by spending time delivering … Continue reading
+Research on charisma which shows that people who exhibit emotional expressiveness are rated the highest in charisma by others.
+People can be taught this very skill, and improve it by spending time delivering speeches in front of the mirror, watching … Continue reading

 Emotional expressiveness seems to be the major component of charisma.
 When other people can reflect our emotions, or show reactions to events that match our own, we are more likely to trust them.
 In order to reflect another person’s emotions … Continue reading

 There is no precise definition of the components of emotional intelligence.
 However they are often similar to what has been previously referred to as “soft skills.”
 Recently list of the top soft skills desired for managers included resolving conflicts, negotiating, correcting people, … Continue reading

 Emotional intelligence is touted as the necessary skill to get ahead in the business world.
 Tech savvy, logical reasoning and high IQ are not enough.
 These traits/skills cannot propel you to the places you can get if you understand emotions, … Continue reading